ayisharizwi/prodigy_cs_01/README.md

-Here's a sample README file for your Caesar Cipher encryption and decryption code:

----

 # Caesar Cipher Encryption and Decryption

 This repository contains a Python script that implements the Caesar cipher algorithm, a classic method of encryption and decryption.
 The script allows users to input a message and a shift value, and it can either encrypt or decrypt the message using the Caesar cipher technique.